aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/document-barcode-recognition/reading-sorting-barcodes-specific-order/_index.md

 ## FAQs

 ### Q: Where can I find the Aspose.BarCode for Java documentation?
-The official documentation is available [here](https://reference.aspose.com/barcode/java/).
+The documentation is available [here](https://reference.aspose.com/barcode/java/).

 ### Q: How can I download Aspose.BarCode for Java?
-You can download it from the official [download link](https://releases.aspose.com/barcode/java/).
+You can download it from the [download link](https://releases.aspose.com/barcode/java/).

 ### Q: Is there a free trial available?
 Yes, you can explore a free trial [here](https://releases.aspose.com/).